TraekWells/personal-site/content/blog/moving-from-wordpress-to-forestry.md

   to Forestry.
 previewImage: "/img/impossible-list-blog-image.jpg"
 draft: true
+previewimage: ''

 ---
-Talk about all of the great things that happened by moving from Wordpress to Forestry.
+Talk about all of the great things that happened by moving from WordPress to Forestry.

-## Why I decided to switch
+## Why did I decide to switch?